Georg Nees: Early life and studies

 Georg Nees was born in 1926 in Nuremberg, where he spent his childhood.
 He showed scientific curiosity and interest in art from a young age and among his favorite pastimes were viewing art postcards and looking through a microscope.
 He attended a school in Schwabach near Nuremberg, graduating in 1945.
 From 1945 to 1951, he studied mathematics and physics at the University of Erlangen then worked as an industry mathematician for the Siemens Schuckertwerk in Erlangen from 1951 to 1985.
 There he started to write his first programs in 1959.
 The company was later incorporated into the Siemens AG.

 From 1964 onwards, he studied philosophy at the Technische Hochschule Stuttgart (since 1967 the University of Stuttgart), under Max Bense.
 He received his doctorate with his thesis on Generative Computergraphik under Max Bense in 1969.
 His work is considered one of the first theses on Generative Computer Graphics.
 In 1969, his thesis was published as a book entitled "Generative Computergraphik" and also included examples of program code and graphics produced thereby.
 After his retirement in 1985 Nees worked as an author and in the field of computer art.

 Computer art

-In February 1965, Nees showed - as works of art - the world's first computer graphics created with a digital computer.
+In February 1965, Nees showed - as works of art - the world's first computer graphics created with a digital computer, the newly introduced Zuse Graphomat Z64 plotter.
 The exhibition, titled computer graphik took place at the public premises of the "Study Gallery of Stuttgart College".
 In 1966, he started to work on "computer-sculptures".
 In the catalog of the Biennale 1969 Nuremberg, Nees describes how the computer program controlled the milling machine so that instead of a workpiece, a sculpture was created.
 Three painted wooden sculptures and several graphics were shown at the Biennale 1969 Nuremberg.
 In 1970 at the 35th Venice Biennale his work was part of the special exhibition "Research and Design.
 Proposals for an experimental exposure" and showcased his sculptures and graphics of art and architectural design.